-The countries had the history of using ghee were Indian, Pakistan, the UAE, etc. Similar to butter, ghee is naturally made from cow’s milk.
+The countries that had a history of using ghee were India, Pakistan, the UAE, etc. Similar to butter, ghee is naturally made from cow’s milk fat.
 Ghee is produced by melting regular dairy butter.

-The liquid fats are the ghee, and with the use of a strainer, you can collect ghee in a jar for your use.
-Ghee offers a longer shelf-life, which means you can store ghee in a kitchen in a jar without the support of refrigeration.
+The liquid fats are the butterfat, also known as clarified butter or ghee, and with a strainer, you can collect ghee in a jar for further use and storage.
+Ghee offers a longer shelf-life, which means you can store ghee in a kitchen in a jar without the support of refrigeration for an extended period.

 What ghee is?